adhir2099/blogPage/README.md

 </p>

 ## Custom css
-<p>It has a <i>style.css</i> file where you can add custom css to it for improvement and expansion.
-Feel free to explore additional features and functionalities to enhance your landing further</p>
+<p>It has a <i>style.css</i> file where you can add custom css to it for improvement and expansion.</p>
-<p>Grid page.</p>
+<p>Feel free to explore additional features and functionalities to enhance your landing further</p>

 ## Vanilla JS
 <p>It has a <i>custom.js</i> file where you can add custom js to your project.</p>